CSCfi/csc-user-guide/docs/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 # LUMI Helmi Pilot Phase

 Welcome to the LUMI Helmi partition pilot phase!
-The pilot phase is running from XX.08.2022 - XX.XX.2022.
+The pilot phase is running from 15.09.2022 - 15.12.2022.

-* During the pilot phase, approved projects will **only** get 24 hours of access to the LUMI Partition.
+* During the pilot phase, approved projects will **only** get 48 hours of access to the LUMI Partition.

 * LUMI Helmi users will have access to the **q_fiqci** partition.
 In addition to `q_fiqci`, users can submit jobs to the regular LUMI-C queues, however this will consume additional CPUh.

-* Pilot Phase users will only be allocated enough resources for **24hr** of use on 1 LUMI-C node and Helmi, therefore using CPUh by submitting jobs to regular LUMI-C queues will be at your own expense!
+* Pilot Phase users will only be allocated enough resources for **48hr** of use on 1 LUMI-C node and Helmi, therefore using CPUh by submitting jobs to regular LUMI-C queues will be at your own expense!

+* Users will get 200,000 QPUs as the main billing unit for use on Helmi.

 ## Preparing for the Pilot Phase